burggraf/titanium-circular-progress-bar/README.md

 # Circular Progress Bar for Titanium
+Not much to say here, except:

+1. It's a circular progress bar, with the % displayed in the middle
+2. It works in Titanium Classic and Titanium Alloy
+3. It works in iOS and it works in Android
+4. It returns a Ti.UI.View object

 ## Circular Progress Bar Options

+ circularProgressBar({options})

 	percent: A value between 0 and 1
 	size: The size of the circular progress bar